The Low-down on Medicare in Australia

 Let’s say you’ve visited your local GP for a medical issue, and they’ve advised you to undertake some further tests to figure out exactly what’s going on beneath the surface.

 You may be required to undertake some diagnostic imaging tests or scans.
-Medicare covers many of these services, such as:17Australian Government Department of Health and Aged Care – What Medicare covers, What is covered, Tests, imaging and scans, diagnostic imaging
+Medicare covers many of these services such as:

 • Ultrasounds